Filter-Bubble/Mobile-Network-Tracking-Review/GoogleTakeOut_instructions.md

    * To do 2: Check whether iOS devices are synced by default.
 6. Turn off automatic deletion of browser history after X weeks/days.

+### Intermediate check?
 To do: It would be good to have a quick check that it all works.
-In this early phase the experiment itself is the check, but in the real study/survey it may be good to think about intermediate checkpoints (if possible).
+In this early phase the experiment itself is the check, but in the real study/survey it may be good to think about ways to check that data collection is going as planned.

-End of study period (wave 2):
+### End of study period (wave 2):

 1. Go to [Google Takeout](https://takeout.google.com/)
 2. Click "Select None"